cloud-barista/cb-larva/poc-cb-net/docs/cloud-barista-network-service.md

-<a name="cbnetwork/cloud_adaptive_network.proto"></a>
+<a name="cloud_barista_network.proto"></a>
 <p align="right"><a href="#top">Top</a></p>

-## cbnetwork/cloud_adaptive_network.proto
+## cloud_barista_network.proto
-Messages and services of Cloud Adaptive Network (shortly CLADNet) are defined in this proto.
+Messages and services of Cloud-Barista Network (shortly cb-network) are defined in this proto.

-The messages are described at first.
-The service is described next.
+The cb-network mainly provides services for Cloud Adaptive Network (shortly CLADNet / cladnet).
+The Cloud Adaptive Network is a virtual, common network configured on the different Multi-Cloud

+This document describes gRPC-style messages and services.

 NOTE - The auto-generated API document describes this proto in alphabetical order.